Religion and Conflict: Alternative Visions

 • Angela Sims is the first female president of the Colgate Rochester Crozer Divinity School.
 A renowned womanist scholar and a member of the National Baptist denomination, her research and writing examines connections between faith, race, and violence, with specific attention to historical and contemporary implications of lynching and a culture of lynching in the United States.Sims is the author of Lynched: The Power of Memory in a Culture of Terrorand co-author of several books, including Religion-Political Narratives in the United States: From Martin Luther King, Jr. to Jeremiah Wright.

-• John Carlson (Ph.D.
-University of Chicago) will serve as moderator for the event.
+• John Carlson will serve as moderator for the event.
 Carlson is interim director of the ASU Center for the Study of Religion and Conflict and an associate professor of religious studies.
 A scholar of religious ethics, his research explores how religious and moral inquiry informs and invigorates our understanding of political life.
 He has written on issues of war and peace, religion and violence, justice and human rights, democracy and civic life, and a variety of social and political issues, both domestic and international.
 Carlson is coeditor of, and contributor to, three books--From Jeremiad to Jihad: Religion, Violence, and America; Religion and the Death Penalty: A Call for Reckoning; The Sacred and the Sovereign: Religion and International Politics—and is the author of over twenty-five book chapters and articles.
 He is principal investigator (with Tracy Fessenden) for a project funded by the Henry Luce Foundation on “Recovering Truth: Religion, Journalism and Democracy in a Post-Truth Era,” which will be launching in Spring 2020, and is also co-directing a project on “Religion and Global Citizenship” with Linell Cady.

-SEPT 2020
+Sep.
+2020

 Morality: Restoring the Common Good in Divided Times